jrno/k8s-intro/sample-stack/README.md

 # Sample application for k8s

-Sample playground stack to illustrate some concepts of Kubernetes locally.
+A sample application to illustrate some concepts of Kubernetes.

 ## Why?